 - Prevention of Divergence in different branches

 - It eventually saves time on the debugging

-Except from the above mentioned benefits, there are a bunch of small but significant benefits of implementing the Integration in DevOps.
+Except for the above-mentioned benefits, there are a bunch of small but significant benefits of implementing the Integration in DevOps.

 How to choose the Integration tools

-In the revolutionary era of software, there are a plenty of solution to a single problem.
-One can easily get a list of tools for the purpose from any source such as TravisCI, Codeship, SemaphoreCI, Teamcity or many more.
+In the revolutionary era of software, there are a plethora of options to deal with a single problem.
+One can easily get a list of tools for the purpose of any source such as TravisCI, Codeship, SemaphoreCI, TeamCity or many more.
 There are endless discussions and articles out there with valuable information on the topic.